Frequently Asked Questions

 • Why have a visitation (viewing)?

-Visitations – sometimes called viewings – are part of many cultural and ethnic traditions.
+Visitations – sometimes called viewings – are a gathering of those close to the deceased person or their family members.
+They are a part of many cultural and ethnic traditions.
 Research shows that having a visitation, where you and your family are surrounded by caring and supportive people, will help you with the grief process.
 It allows you a chance to tell the story of your loved one and the impact he or she had on your life to people who knew and loved him or her, as well.
 The emotional benefits of viewing the deceased are enormous, particularly to those having difficulty dealing with the death.

 Attending visitation is also encouraged for children, as long as the process is explained and the activity voluntary.
 Children really can benefit from viewing the deceased person, as their imaginations can often make the appearance of the body worse than it really is.